espisangijo/square-app/README.md

 ### Miscellaneous
 For testing, I used PyTest because the syntax is better compared to Python's built-in unittest.
 Using decorators to add optional features makes PyTest better than unittest.

+## Further Development
+There are several things that can be improved on the machine learning side.
+1. There is a retraining feature in the application.
+SVM is relatively notorious for it's slow performance.
+Retrainingusing SVM  might eliminate the reason of having a web-based application.
+2. The data is very scarce.
+With only 200 data, where some of the non-squares are drawn similarly to squares, the model would not be able to predict it correctly.
+More data will be needed for this square prediction task.
+3. Use other methods to save models.
+The models are currently stored in file format.
+Expanding the system with HDFS or just simply a database will prevent the server to swell.
+4. More data points in each data.
+Currently for each drawing, only 60 points are placed on the line to track the coordinates at each time.
+Increasing the number of points will improve the performance, however will cause longer retraining and predicting (data preprocessing is used on both)
+5. More error catching.
+With limited development time, not all errors were catched.
+After few rounds of testing, both frontend and backend, hopefully the application will cover all errors.